 Sponsoring Your Spouse for a Green Card: I-130 Petition Guide

 Before we go into the details, let’s look at the basics.
-Form I-130 is the first step in sponsoring your foreign-born spouse for a green card, you are the petitioner, and your spouse is the beneficiary.
+Form I-130 Petition is the first step in sponsoring your foreign-born spouse for a green card, you are the petitioner, and your spouse is the beneficiary.

 1: Relationship